lsy641/ChatAI/README.md

 - Description

-  ChatAI is a python framework for human dialogue data construction and collection, by which you design your settings serving specific tasks or scenes.
+  ChatAI is a python framework for human dialogue data construction and collection, by which you can design the settings for various open domain or task-oriented dialogue scenes.

 - Its goal is to provide to researchers: